BuriedInWork April2024 68 3 scaled

 We serve individuals planning their own estates, families navigating a loved one’s passing, professionals in estate planning and financial services, and organizations supporting end-of-life and legacy planning.

-Many of our resources, including our information hubs, checklists, guides, articles, podcast, and directories are free to access.
+Many of our resources, including our Information Fubs, checklists, guides, articles, podcast, and directories are free to access.
 However, we also offer premium products like the CLEAR Kit, Executor’s summary report, card games, templates, and workshops to help simplify your estate planning and end-of-life journey.
 Explore our site to see what’s available at no cost, and feel free to contact us with any questions!

 No, Buried in Work provides educational resources and tools, but we do not offer legal or financial advice.
-We recommend consulting a licensed professional for specific guidance.
+For guidance, we recommend consulting a licensed professional in our directories.

 Estate Planning & Preparation